 Packet extension

 An HE PPDU may have a Packet Extension (PE) field appended at the end of the PPDU, with possible durations being 0 µs, 4 µs, 8 µs, 12 µs, or 16 µs.
+The PE field provides additional receive processing time at the end of the HE PPDU.
 The PE field, when present, shall be transmitted with the same average power as the Data field, and its content is arbitrary.

-The PE field is applied for the recipient of the PPDU to obtain longer processing time at the end of an HE PPDU, and its duration is determined by both the pre-FEC padding factor value in the last OFDM symbol(s) of the Data field, and the maximum PE field(#8260) duration requested by the recipient for the signal bandwidth (or RU size), the number of spatial streams, and the constellation size of the current PPDU, which is based on the PPE Thresholds field in HE Capabilities element (see 9.4.2.218 (HE Capabilities element)).
+Duration of the PE field for an HE SU, HE ER SU or HE MU PPDU is determined based on both the pre-FEC padding factor value in the last OFDM symbol(s) of the Data field, and the TXVECTOR parameter PPE_THRESHOLD as described in this subclause.

+For an HE SU or HE ER SU PPDU, the nominal TPE value (TPE,nominal) is given by Table 28-X1.
+In this case, a in Table 28-X1 is given by Equation (28-71) or (28-72).

+For an HE MU PPDU, the nominal TPE value (TPE,nominal) is given by TPE,nominal = maxu TPE,nominal,u, where TPE,nominal,u is the nominal TPE value for user u and is also given by Table 28-X1.
+In this case, a in Table 28-X1 is given by Equation (28-83) or (28-84).

+Table 28-X1 – Nominal TPE value: TPE,nominal for HE SU or HE ER SU PPDU, TPE,nominal,u for HE MU PPDU.